 For the discrete clamping, vertex processing and clamping costs increase linearly with the number of slices.
+Fig. 9 shows the timings for a varying number of slices.
 The overall savings introduced by adding more slices are large at first, but then begin to diminish.
 At some point the cost of additional slicing planes dominates the savings.
-In our experiments 8 - 20 slices seemed to work well.
+In our experiments maximum savings were obtained by using 8 - 16 slices.